valknw/AECreqtrack/README.md

 ## Getting started in Visual Studio Code

-AECreqtrack ships with reusable React components but no bundler configuration.
-The steps below show how to open the repository and run the demo inside a fresh Vite project.
+AECreqtrack ships with reusable React components and a Vite configuration so you can run the application directly from this repository.
+The steps below show how to open the project in VS Code and start the development server.

 1. **Install prerequisites**
    - [Node.js](https://nodejs.org/) 18 or newer